 Guidelines for Graduate Education during COVID-19

-As VT enters a new “normal” operation for Fall 2020, it is even more important now that we adhere to the guidelines articulated in the Expectations for Graduate Study available on the Graduate School website.
+When Virgnia Tech entered a new “normal” operation for Fall 2020, in response to the COVID-19 pandemic, the Graduate School highlighted resources and information for students and faculty, and noted that it was even more important that the graduate community adhere to the guidelines articulated in the Expectations for Graduate Study available on the Graduate School website.
 This site contains the Expectations document, particulars about the Disrupting Academic Bullying efforts, Principles of Community, and more.
 These are designed to assist faculty, staff and students to work toward an affirming, inclusive graduate community and quality graduate education at VT.

 Graduate students often have dual roles – as students and, as GAs, GTAs, and GRAs, contributors to the teaching/learning, research/discovery and service/engagement missions of the University.
 It is important to remember this duality of student and “employee” especially as we plan for Fall 2020.
 Graduate students, especially GTAs, were instrumental in helping VT transition to on-line in Spring 2020.